 Introduction

-Soil carbon stocks below surface horizons are not only one of the largest C reservoir of the terrestrial surface, but are also relatively old as demonstrated by radiocarbon measurements (Mathieu et al. 2015; He et al. 2016; Shi et al. 2020).
+Soil carbon (C) stocks below surface horizons are not only one of the largest C reservoir of the terrestrial surface, but are also relatively old as demonstrated by radiocarbon measurements (Mathieu et al. 2015; He et al. 2016; Shi et al. 2020).
 These radiocarbon measurements along the vertical profile have shown that the age of carbon decreases significantly with depth, indicating that carbon may be stabilized for centuries to millennia in the subsoil.
 It is therefore reasonable to think that soils could act as a large sink for fossil-fuel derived carbon if subsoil carbon sequestration is promoted, particularly in agricultural lands.

+Indeed, use of deep-rooting plant species has been suggested as a land management to promote carbon input to subsoil and thus sequestering soil carbon in subsoil and mitigating climate change in cropping systems.
+However, quantification of the transit time of carbon inputs across soil depth found that carbon inputs transit fast in all soil layer depth, challenging the efficiency of promoting carbon inputs to subsoil for soil carbon sequestration (Xiao et al., 2022, Wang et al., 2023).

-Managing soils for C sequestration purposes implies that the fate of new carbon inputs and the time this carbon remains in soils can be quantified (S. E. Crow and Sierra 2022).
-Mathematical models of subsoil carbon dynamics play an important role for this purpose, and can be used to estimate the potential for subsoil carbon sequestration due to land management.
+To effectively manage soils for C sequestration, the fate of new carbon inputs and the time this carbon remains in soils should be accurately quantified (S. E. Crow and Sierra 2022).
+How about add some statements about the challenges facing experimental approaches (e.g., relatively short term compared to carbon age and transit time, high heterogeneity of soil and climate conditions, the deep soil is difficult to be observed directly or non-destructively…), and then transfer to modelling….Mathematical models of subsoil carbon dynamics play an important role for this purpose, and can be used to estimate the potential for subsoil carbon sequestration due to land management.

 In this review, we survey the main processes that contribute to soil carbon storage and dynamics in the subsoil, with particular emphasis on mathematical models of subsoil carbon dynamics.
 Our guiding question is whether a process understanding of soil C movement in the vertical profile can help us to assess C sequestration potential at timescales relevant for climate change mitigation.
-For this purpose, we first review process understanding of subsoil C dynamics, and then review mathematical models used in the past to represent these processes.
+For this purpose, we first review process underpinning subsoil C dynamics, and then review mathematical models to represent these processes.
 Based on this review, we show that most previous models can be generalized under one single modeling paradigm, and through examples, show the main contribution of different processes in shaping soil carbon profiles.
-In addition, we present a conceptual framework to assess carbon sequestration on how to assess the fate of new inputs as they move through the subsoil.
-We use the theoretical framework provided by the transit time distribution of carbon in compartmental systems, and discuss our results in the context of soil carbon management for climate change mitigation.
+In addition, we present a conceptual framework to assess carbon sequestration on how to assess the fate of new carbon inputs as they move through the subsoil.
+We use the theoretical framework provided by the transit time distribution of carbon in compartmental systems (references), and discuss our results in the context of soil carbon management for climate change mitigation.

 Processes contributing to the formation of soil carbon profiles